sanskrit/raw_etexts_english/blogs/manasataramgini/2007-03-26_the-purana-of-the-maharatta-ruler-the-pattisha-and-other-issues.md

 +++
-title = "The purANa of the Maharatta ruler, the paTTisha and otherxa0issues"
+title = "The purANa of the Maharatta ruler, the paTTisha and other issues"

 +++
 The Hindu paurANic style never died out.
 We know of the many responses